vwade/node-builder/README.md

 ## Next steps

-With the core graph operations and serialization in place, the upcoming milestone is **Command stack & history** so that every mutating action flows through undoable commands.
-After that lands, the plan continues to **Selection model** and the **React adapter bootstrap**, layering interaction primitives on top of the headless core.
+With the command stack and history layer shipped, the upcoming milestone is the **Selection model**, enabling the editor to track active nodes and edges for interactions.
+Once the selection state is in place, the roadmap continues to the **React adapter bootstrap**, layering interaction primitives on top of the headless core.

 ## Contributing